Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 > Note: this constraint system checks whether $F_1$ can forward itself to $F_2$.

+> Note: it may seem strange to process built-in integer types in a way different from other types, but it is needed for cases when the call argument is an integer literal with an [integer literal type][Integer literal types].
+> The $\Widen$ operator ensures the desired priority between overloads with integer type arguments.

 If the resulting constraint system is sound, it means that $F_1$ is equally or more applicable than $F_2$ as an overload candidate (aka applicability criteria).
 The check is then repeated with $F_1$ and $F_2$ swapped.